temporalio/documentation/docs/server/multi-cluster.md

 Since Run 2 appears in Cluster B first, Run 1 cannot be replicated as "runnable" due to the rule `at most one Run open` (see above), thus the "zombie" Workflow Execution state is introduced.
 A "zombie" state is one in which a Workflow Execution which cannot be actively mutated by a Cluster (assuming the corresponding Namespace is active in this Cluster).
 A zombie Workflow Execution can only be changed by a replication task.

-Run 1 will be replicated similar to run 2, except run 1's workflow state will be zombie before run 1 reaches completion.
+Run 1 will be replicated similar to Run 2, except when Run 1's execution will become a "zombie" before Run 1 reaches completion.

 ## Workflow Task processing